sapcc/limes/README.md

 resource usage in all projects in all domains, so that users can make informed decisions about resource allocation at all levels of the hierarchy.

+Limes also takes over the handling of initial project quotas: All quotas for a new project (or domain) will be set to zero initially, until a sufficiently privileged user approves quota explicitly.

 # Documentation

 ## For users